Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 ## Executive Summary

 The RFC aims to solicit feedback on a standardized format for microseismic data exchange.
 While the format is optimized for in-mine monitoring systems, it is applicable to all microseismic data reliant on local coordinate systems.

+This initiative's purpose is to define a format

 The proposed schema covers four categories of data: waveforms, catalogs, system information, and grids.
 Existing data formats widely recognized in seismology are employed for each type, with only minor additions that do not alter the portability or compatibility: